wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 paging in Cassandra 2.0.
 Our challenge will be figuring out how to map the Cassandra paging mechanism into the Kiji paging interface.

+A Kiji user can specify paging options on a per-column basis.